 H.B.
-No. 3511 aims to enhance the participation of electric vehicles (EVs) in the Electric Reliability Council of Texas (ERCOT) market by introducing new regulations regarding their interconnection and aggregation.
-The bill adds Section 39.9161 to the Utilities Code, defining key terms such as "electric vehicle" and "interconnection."
-It empowers the commission to establish safety, technical, and performance standards for the interconnection of EVs in the ERCOT power region, ensuring that these standards align with existing regulations from recognized organizations like Underwriters Laboratories and the National Electrical Code.
+No. 3511 introduces new provisions to the Texas Utilities Code regarding the participation of electric vehicles (EVs) in the Electric Reliability Council of Texas (ERCOT) market.
+The bill adds Section 39.9161, which defines key terms such as "electric vehicle" and "interconnection."
+It empowers the commission to establish safety, technical, and performance standards for the interconnection of EVs within the ERCOT power region, ensuring that these standards align with existing regulations from recognized organizations like Underwriters Laboratories and the National Electrical Code.

 Statutes affected: